Dentists

 All residents covered through state health insurance in Luxembourg can access public dental care services in the country.
 However, non-residents and short-term visitors will need to take out private insurance for dental treatment.
 That said, it’s worth noting that short-term visitors from the EU/EFTA can use their European Health Insurance Card (EHIC) to access dental care.

-Private dental care in Luxembourg
+State dental care in Luxembourg covers a range of treatment, including:

 Many residents in Luxembourg, including most expats, take out private health insurance to pay for dental costs not covered by state insurance.
 This includes the percentage of standard treatments not reimbursed, plus additional treatments which can include: